boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 #### User synchronization notification
 Enabling this option will notify you via email about user synchronization schedule.

-#### Enable notification for API key expiration
-Enabling this option will notify you via email and system notification when the token validity for the API key has expired or is about to expire.

 ### Inherit from global settings

 If a user wants to inherit the same settings as in the site notification settings, he or she can do so by checking the "Inherit from global settings" option in Email Notifications and System Notifications.